 Deliverables shall include the outline of the global architecture of the system.
 It shall describe how the requisite components interact and fit together.
 This shall be based on the analysis of the system configurations capable of integrating the legacy IT facilities, while delivering the required functionality and performance.

-The architecture workgroup defines the architecture that will be used to exchange rail data according to those Basic Parameters.
+The document defines consequently the architecture that will be used to exchange rail data according to those Basic Parameters.

 This document is intended for the use of: